FluxChat/fluxchat-py/README.md

 A decentralized, peer-to-peer, encrypted chat written in Python.

+FluxChat uses asymetic-encryption to encrypt messages end-to-end.
+TLS is used to encrypt the traffic between single nodes.
+Kademlia algorithm is used to route messages and position nodes in the network.

 ## Project Outlines

 The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).